itsdaniel188/Tip-Calculator/README.md

  Tip-Calculator

-How to create a tipping calculator using Python
+How to create a tipping calculator using Python<br>

 If the bill was $150.00, split between 5 people, with 12% tip.